-Air courier is simple for most people to understand as it basically means UPS, FedEx, DHL, etc. This is what they call a door-to-door service.
+Air courier is simple for most people to understand.
+UPS, FedEx, and DHL are air courier services.
+This is what they call a door-to-door service.
 Your supplier ships your products and they arrive wherever you want them to arrive, i.e. your home or Amazon warehouse.
-The courier also has customs brokerage service so you don't need to worry about getting a customs broker.
+The courier also has customs brokerage services, to help you pay your duty, so you don't need to worry about getting a customs broker.

 Air Freight and Sea Freight differ vastly from air courier (FYI there is no such thing as sea courier).
 These services are arranged through a freight forwarder and typically are quoted from China to some airport or sea port, i.e. to the sea port of Long Beach (near Los Angeles) or Los Angeles International Airport (LAX).

-Air freight and sea freight are quite a bit more complicated than air courier the first time around (but easy after that).
-There’s a big trade off though: they are much cheaper.
+Air freight and sea freight are quite a bit more complicated than air courier the first time around.
+They are also much cheaper.
 Air freight is about half the cost of air courier and sea freight is about 10% the cost of air courier.

 Customs, Tariffs, and the Magic $800 De Minimis Value

-Once your goods ship and have arrived in your country they need to clear customs into your country.
+Once your goods are shipped and have arrived in your country, they need to clear customs into your country.
 If you shipped via air courier (UPS, DHL, etc.) then the shipping company will do this for you and give you a bill for it.
 All other shipments need a customs broker.